MapStory/Learning/readme.md

 # StoryScapes101 - Introduction to the StoryScapes platform
 -----------

-**This course curriculum includes six 3-hour modules, each with three one-hour lessons.
+This course curriculum includes modules, each with three lessons.
+The course can be executed comfortably over three days or compressed into two.
+Lessons and Modules are cumulative and should be completed in sequence.

 ### Course Modules